-China asked the WHO to cover up the coronavir... | Taiwan News
+China asked the WHO to cover up coronavirus o... | Taiwan News

 During a conversation on Jan.
 21, Xi reportedly asked Tedros not to announce that the virus could be transmitted between humans and to delay any declaration of a coronavirus pandemic.

-It took until the end of January before the WHO declared the coronavirus outbreak needed to receive international attention.
+It took until the end of January before the WHO declared that the coronavirus outbreak needed to receive international attention.
 Because of China’s delay, the world wasted four to six weeks it could have used better to counter the virus from spreading, the BND concluded.

 Germany’s Robert Koch Institute also said that China failed to reveal all relevant information at the outset of the epidemic, leading it to turn to the BND for advice, according to a report in the Sueddeutsche Zeitung quoted by CNA.

-In a response to the German media reports, Chinese diplomats said the opposite was true, arguing that the communist country’s handling of the virus had saved time which had been wasted by governments in other countries.
+In a response to the German media reports, Chinese diplomats said the opposite was true, arguing that the communist country’s handling of the virus saved time that was then wasted by other governments.